-Serving up outrageously delicious pork ribs with minimal effort
+Serving up outrageously delicious Beeler's Pork Ribs with minimal effort

 Bacon made from pork bellies is the undoubtedly the most flavorful, versatile, popular and widely used cut of pork, but ribs are a very close second in my book.
 Pork ribs have a lot of flavor, offer excellent nutrition and can be cut into individual ribs for easy to eat finger foods for tailgating or watching football games.
 I’ve been cooking and perfecting my techniques for pork ribs for many years.